LaurenceM2015/KSM-New-Site/README.txt

-This a  business theme repository.
+This a  business theme repository,
+Technology: HTML5, CSS3, Bootstrap, JavaScript, jQuery, Sass and PHP.